fishcus/KAP-manual/en/datasource/rdbms_datasource/import_gp.en.md

 You can refer to [Import Data from RDBMS](README.md) to configure connection, and this article will introduce specific configuration for Greemplum.

-> This solution requires customization and is not recommended to use in production environment, please contact Kyligence Service Team if you want to adopt this.

 ### Drivers

 - Use official Greenplum JDBC Driver ([greenplum.jar](https://www.progress.com/jdbc/pivotal-greenplum))